“This is bourbon the way it used to be. The way it was meant to be.”— Booker Noe

 When Booker fathered the small batch movement over two decades ago, he created Knob Creek® to restore the standards of pre-prohibition bourbon.
-The result is an undeniably big, full flavor that strikes your senses with a maple sugar aroma, distinctive sweetness and rich flavor.
+The result is an undeniably big, full flavor that strikes your senses with a maple sugar aroma and distinctive sweetness.

-The extra aging, the longest of any small batch, allows our bourbon to absorb more of the sugar from the wood, giving it a richer taste.
-And hitting our American white oak barrels with the highest char level brings out even more distinctive flavor qualities during the aging process.
+The extra aging, longer than nearly every other small batch offering, allows our bourbon to absorb more of the sugar from the wood, giving it a richer taste.
+And treating our American white oak barrels with the highest char level brings out even more distinctive flavor qualities during the aging process.

-When it's all done, we take our original bourbon from barrel to bottle at an honest 100 proof, and our Single Barrel Reserve at 120 proof, just like it was done before prohibition.
+When it's all done, we take our original Knob Creek Bourbon from barrel to bottle at an honest 100 proof, and our Single Barrel Reserve at 120 proof, just like it was done before prohibition.

 Knob Creek was the most honored and decorated small batch bourbon portfolio in 2012.

-Our handmade look and feel resembles that of the turn-of-the century bourbon sold throughout Kentucky.
-The label is inspired by the decades-old custom of wrapping bottles in newspaper at the distillery.
+Our squat, apothecary-like bottle was fashioned after the turn-of-the century bourbon bottle sold throughout Kentucky.
+The label is inspired by the decades-old custom of wrapping finished bottles in newspaper at the distillery.